TVRC offers a wide variety of activities throughout the summer!

 Camp is also fortunate to have immediate access to a full mile of the Wind River at the entrance of our property.
 On special occasions, camp will host a cookout on the shores of this fabled river, where campers will float downstream in tubes, and race home-made boats from Craftshop in the currents.
 Not to mention, the river is terrific for fishing!

-Many of our staff at camp are trained Lifeguards, and maintain close supervision during all water activities, whether at camp or in the backcountry.
+Many of our staff at camp are trained Lifeguards, and maintain close supervision over campers during all water activities, whether at camp or in the backcountry.

 Teton Valley Ranch Camp has its very own riflery range, where campers are able to shoot .22 caliber rifles in a safe and educational environment.
 Before participating, each camper must go through a safety orientation.
 During this activity, our instructors focus on teaching gun safety and etiquette, proper handling and gun maintenance, as well as different shooting positions and marksmanship techniques.
 Over the course of the summer, campers are able to work towards riflery qualifications, as their scorecards are recorded during each session.
 At the end of the summer, each child receives his or her Certified Marksmanship Association patches signifying their achievements from the summer.

 No two days at TVRC are the same!
-A few days out of the summer we have special events planned.
+A few days out of the summer we have special events planned on the ranch.
 Every season we have our very own TVRC Olympics and a River Day.
-Or there are activities days that a kitchen staff can teach campers how to make biscuits or a counselor might teach campers how to Irish Step Dance.
+Or there are special activity days that a kitchen staff can teach campers how to make biscuits or a counselor might teach campers how to Irish Step Dance.
 The possibilities are endless here at TVRC, so come check them out for yourself!